Mary Huggins is an artist from Rome, Georgia

 In my work, I long to create a shared sensory experience that compels people to come together and dialogue.

-Living in a historic home by the Etowah River in North Georgia provides an idyllic backdrop for creativity for both my abstract and landscape pieces.
+From my historic sunroom studio overlooking the Etowah River in North Georgia, I am inspired to create abstract landscapes of the Georgia riverbanks and countryside.
 The luscious oaks, blooming camellias, babbling river, and smooth flagstones create a romantic environment that have inspired many elements of my work.

-The aqueous base layers, present in all of my work, are inspired by the flowing backyard river.
-The striped elements were first inspired by morning light streaming through the 100-year-old windows of Moon River and casting intricate shapes on opposing walls.
+The aqueous base layers, present in all of my work, are inspired by the flow of the backyard river.
+The drips are an abstract representation of the movement of this water.
 The cursive-like marks are a signature playful addition.
-Each element and color is chosen to portray mood and story.
+Each element and color is chosen to portray memory, place, and story.